-Chapter 1 Male and
+Chapter 1

-landlord-the solitary neighbour that I shall be troubled with.
+1 801-I have just returned from a visit to my landlord-the solitary neighbour that I shall be troubled with.
 This is certainly a beautiful country!
 In all England, I do not believe that I could have fixed on a situation so completely removed from the stir of society.
-A perfect misanthropist's heaven; and Mr. Heathcliff and I are such a suitable pair to divide the desolation between us.
+A perfect misanthropist's Heaven: and Mr Heathcliff and I are such a suitable pair to divide the desolation between us.
 A capital fellow!
-He little imagined how my heart warmed towards him when I beheld his black eyes withdraw so suspiciously under their brows, as I rode up, and when his fingers sheltered themselves, with a jealous resolution, still further in his waistcoat, as I announced my name.
+He little imagined how my heart warmed towards him when I beheld his black eyes withdraw so suspiciously under their brows, as I rode up, and when his fingers sheltered themselves, with jealous resolution, still further in his waistcoat, as I announced my name.

-"Mr. Heathcliff!"
+"Mr Heathcliff?"
 I said.